 Borderline ovarian serous cystadenomas lie in the intermediate range in the spectrum of ovarian serous tumours and represent approximately 15% of all serous tumours.

-They present at the younger age group 1-2 than the more malignant serous cystadenocarcinomas with a peak age of p...
+They present at a younger age group 1-2 than the more malignant serous cystadenocarcinomas with a peak age of prese...

 Brenner tumours are an uncommon surface epithelial tumour of the ovary.
 It was originally known as a transitional cell tumour due to its histological similarity to the urothelium.
 Brenner tumours account for ~3% of ovarian epithelial neoplasms.
-They can very rarely can occur in other locations, ...
+They can very rarely occur in other locations, incl...

 The bridging vessel sign refers to an appearance of vessels coursing from the uterus into an adjoining pelvic mass (a vascular bridge).
 This sign helps to differentiate a pedunculated subserosal uterine leiomyoma from other juxtauterine masses of ovarian, adnexal or bowel origin.